Morwenn/cpp-sort/docs/Writing-a-sorter.md

 };
 ```

 As you can see, extending the sorter to handle projections is similar to extending it to support comparisons.
 Note that this sorter is both a *comparison sorter* and a *projection sorter*, but some sorters can also handle projections without handling comparisons.
-While the default function object for comparisons is `std::less`, the equivalent default function objects for projections is [`utility::identity`][utility-identity] (and probably [`std::identity`][std-identity] in C++20): it simply returns the passed value as is.
+While the default function object for comparisons is `std::less`, the equivalent default function objects for projections is [`std::identity`][std-identity]: it simply returns the passed value as is.

 The only subtle trick in the example above is the use of [`is_projection_iterator`][is-projection]: this trait is used to disambiguate comparison functions from projection functions when a sorter can be called with both, and is not needed when the sorter is only a *projection sorter*.
 It is actually some kind of concept check and should go away when concepts make their way to the standard.